 Figure 8.3.6-1 shows the procedure for providing store and forward services for MSGin5G message requests.

-This procedure applies when an MSGin5G inbound message is received at the MSGin5G Server and the recipient UE is not available; otherwise, the procedure detailed in clause 8.3.2 applies.
+This procedure applies when an MSGin5G inbound message is received at the MSGin5G Server and the message cannot be delivered to the recipient UE; otherwise, the procedure detailed in clause 8.3.2 applies.

 Pre-conditions: